 Each CCSDS Agency Head of Delegation shall appoint an official Agency Representative to handle all SCID requests from his or her Agency.

-As needed, CCSDS Agency Heads of Delegation shall provide current AR name and contact information using a web form [5]or via e-mail to info@sanaregistry.org with CC to secretariat@mailman.ccsds.org.
+As needed, CCSDS Agency Heads of Delegation shall provide current AR name and contact information using a web form found at reference [5], or via e-mail to info@sanaregistry.org with CC to secretariat@mailman.ccsds.org.

-NOTE – The official list of CCSDS Agencies may be viewed at reference [7].
-The official list of CCSDS Agency Head’s of Delegation may be viewed at reference [8].
-The official list of ARs may be viewed at reference [5].
+NOTE – The official list of ARs may be viewed at reference [5].

 The CCSDS Agency Heads of Delegation shall update the AR name and contact information in the SANA whenever there is a change.
-This may be done using a web form [5] or via e-mail to info@sanaregistry.org with CC to secretariat@mailman.ccsds.org.
+This may be done using a web form found at reference [5] or via e-mail to info@sanaregistry.org with CC to secretariat@mailman.ccsds.org.

-NOTE - The updates SANA web pages will include a web form providing authenticated access for any of these registry changes.
+NOTE - The SANA web pages include a web form requiring authenticated access for any registry changes.
 The SANA will verify correct permissions before making changes to any of these entries.

 Agency Representative Responsibilities